CoVoMix2: Advancing Zero-Shot Dialogue Generation with Fully Non-Autoregressive Flow Matching: Result and Analysis

 Figure~\ref{fig:consistency}(a) shows the average speaker similarity between each generated turn and its corresponding prompt.
 While Sesame achieves relatively high similarity in some turns, its performance is inconsistent.
 This may be due to its design, which generates each utterance independently, relying on a prompt placed only at the beginning.
 As the dialogue progresses, the prompt information may be forgotten or get confused, especially in longer contexts.
 MoonCast, by contrast, demonstrates consistently low similarity.
 Although it incorporates prompts at the beginning of each turn, this additional conditioning does not improve speaker accuracy, indicating limited benefit despite the increased computational overhead.

 In comparison, CoVoMix2 achieves the highest average similarity with the lowest variance, even though the prompt is provided only once at the beginning of the dialogue.
 This result demonstrates the robustness in maintaining speaker identity over long conversations.

-Figure~\ref{fig:consistency}(b) further investigates intra-dialogue speaker consistency by measuring pairwise speaker similarity across all turns from the same speaker.
+Figure~\ref{fig:consistency}(b) further investigates intra-dialogue speaker consistency by measuring pairwise speaker similarity across all turns from the same speaker in a long dialogue.
 A more uniform and consistent color distribution along the rows and columns reflects stronger identity preservation.
 Both MoonCast and Sesame display noticeable variability, indicating timbre drift or identity shift during generation.
 In contrast, our model demonstrates consistently high pairwise speaker similarity across all turns, highlighting its effectiveness in preserving speaker timbre throughout multi-turn dialogues.